Message from the Director

 Thank you for expressing interest in the Master of Science in Administration (MSA) degree program.
 As faculty and staff in the MSA department, we are committed to providing students with a rigorous, relevant, and overall excellent academic experience.
 Through a combination of theory and practice, the MSA program focuses on concepts and applications to identify and solve problems in a broad range of professional environments.

 A ‘T-Shaped’ professional has a breadth of knowledge to work across many units within an organization, but also the depth of knowledge in one content area to be considered an expert in that field.
-According to the Education Advisory Board (2016, para.
-2) “Large employers like IBM, IDEO, and Cisco are spearheading initiatives to hire ‘T-shaped professionals.’”
+According to the Education Advisory Board (2022) “Large employers like IBM, IDEO, and Cisco are spearheading initiatives to hire ‘T-shaped professionals.’”
 Employers are looking for soft skills that allow professionals to work collaboratively across many units within an organization (the “T-top”).
 Employers are also looking for those same professionals who have a depth of knowledge in a particular discipline, area, skill, process, product, or body of work (the “T-stem”).
+The degree fosters the development of critical thinking skills to integrate information and perspectives from different disciplines.
+This approach encourages creative problem-solving, as you gain the ability to analyze complex issues from multiple angles and find innovative solutions.

 We have designed the MSA program to develop ‘T’ shaped professionals.
 The core courses, six in total, support the ‘T-top’ and focus on organizational change; working with diverse generations and populations; strategic management; and finance.
-Students also have the ability to choose from 15 different areas of concentration.
-The concentration courses, six in total, support the ‘T-stem’ and range widely across different sectors of the economy like engineering management; health services; human resources; leadership; project management; and training and development.
+Students can choose from 10 different areas of concentration.
+The concentration courses support the ‘T-stem’ and range widely across different sectors of the economy like engineering management; digital leadership; health services; human resources; leadership; project management; and training and development.

 College of Education and Human Services